-After the launches of the Aryabhata, Bhaskara and APPLE satellites in the late 1960s, the Indian space research community had begun to mull an indigenous launch vehicle, one that would lift India’s satellites from Indian soil – obviously a matter of tremendous pride to a nation that had been independent for less than 25 years.
-One of the most significant moments in the Indian space programme can be traced back to November 1973, when the then ISRO Chairman Satish Dhawan and Vikram Sarabhai Space Centre Director Brahm Prakash chose to restructure the SLV-3 management team to make it launch-ready within a decade.
+After the launches of the Aryabhata, Bhaskara and APPLE satellites in the late 1960s, the Indian space research community had begun to mull an indigenous launch vehicle, one that would lift India’s satellites from Indian soil – a matter of pride to a nation that had been independent for less than 25 years.
+One of the most significant moments in the Indian space programme can be traced to November 1973, when the then ISRO Chairman Satish Dhawan and Brahm Prakash, the director of the Vikram Sarabhai Space Centre, chose to restructure the SLV-3 management team to make it launch-ready within a decade.
 They reposed their faith in Kalam and appointed him project director.

-Kalam had joined the Aeronautical Development Establishment, a branch of the Defence Research and Development Organisation soon after graduating from college in 1960, and had then moved over to the Indian Space Research Organisation.
+Kalam had joined the Aeronautical Development Establishment, a branch of the Defence Research and Development Organisation, soon after graduating from college in 1960 and then moved over to ISRO.

 His leadership of many ambitious, future-oriented government projects afforded him enviable vantage points from which to better understand the roots of India’s aspirations to greatness.
-Insights from such experiences, as well as the benevolent relationships he enjoyed with politicians, diplomats and other scientists could have imbued in him the popular optimism with which he used to frequently address school and college students.
-Despite having overseen – as Principal Scientific Adviser and head of the DRDO – the 1998 testing of atomic weapons that made India a nuclear weapons state and invited bristling sanctions from around the world, Kalam was known more for his frequent exhortations to youngsters to participate in nation-building programmes.
+Insights from such experiences, as well as the relationships he enjoyed with politicians, diplomats and other scientists could have imbued in him the popular optimism with which he used to frequently address school and college students.

-And such exhortations were more than rhetorical, too.
-Starting in 1988 and until his death, Kalam wrote more than a dozen books about his vision for a developed India by 2020 and the great role he believed students could play in it.
-While mostly all of them had pithy titles more commonly associated with middling management gurus, Kalam’s writing itself was marked by a childlike frankness, conviction and initiative – traits that in anyone less ‘experienced’ would have signalled naïveté.
-After the end of his stint as Principal Scientific Adviser in 1999, he had resolved to meet with a 100,000 students around the country, to help them “ignite their imagination” and prepare them to “work for a developed India”.
+Starting in 1988 and until his death, Kalam wrote more than a dozen books about his vision for a developed India by 2020 and the role he believed students could play in it.
+Kalam’s writing was marked by a childlike frankness, traits that in anyone less experienced would have signalled naïveté.
+After the end of his stint as principal scientific adviser in 1999, he had resolved to meet with a 100,000 students around the country, to help them “ignite their imagination” and prepare them to “work for a developed India”.

-Then, in 2011, he disappointed both the government and the people protesting the construction of the Kudankulam Nuclear Power Plant near Tuticorin, Tamil Nadu, when he conducted an informal inspection of the site and declared the plant was safe.
+In 2011, he disappointed the people protesting the construction of the Kudankulam Nuclear Power Plant near Tuticorin, Tamil Nadu, when he conducted an informal inspection of the site and declared the plant to be safe.
 The government had hoped Kalam’s intervention would help disarm the plant’s local critics but his refusal to meet the protesters meant his stance had little impact.
-His known pro-nuclear position and cordial relationship with the then UPA-II government actually intensified the opposition to the plant, although it was eventually built.
+His known pro-nuclear position and cordial relationship with the then UPA-II government actually intensified the opposition to the plant, though it was eventually built.

-Kalam’s consistent support for indigenously developed technology can be traced to a nation obsessed with the potential applications of engineering since the early 1950s, when Nehru famously described the Bhakra Nangal dam as the “new temple of resurgent India”.
-On the other hand, his messianic advocacy of technology led him to underestimate – and thus leave unaddressed – the gap between technocratic certitude and public perceptions about individual projects.
-Recently, he co-wrote an oped in The Hindu about how India could benefit greatly from a neutrino observatory in Theni (TN) but chose not to advise the government on how it might go about resolving the disputes surrounding it.
+His support for indigenous technology can be traced to a nation obsessed with the potential applications of engineering since the early 1950s, when Nehru famously described the Bhakra Nangal dam as the “new temple of resurgent India”.
+On the other hand, his advocacy of technology led him to underestimate the gap between technocratic certitude and the sociological impact of such projects.
+Recently, he co-wrote an oped in The Hindu about how India could benefit greatly from a neutrino observatory in Theni, Tamil Nadu, as if stating the scientific facts of the project alone would suffice to quell the many disputes surrounding the project.